masora1030/CVPR2022-Pretrained-ViT-PyTorch/exfractaldb_render/README.md

 We prepared execution file ExFractalDB_render.sh in this directory.
 The execution file contains our recommended parameters.
 Please type the following commands on your environment.
-You can execute the fractal category search, the 3D fractal model generate, and the multi-view image render, ExFractalDB Construction.
+You can execute the fractal category search, the 3D fractal model generate, and the multi-view image render, MVFractalDB Construction.

 ```bash ExFractalDB_render.sh```